yarnpkg/yarn/README.md

 casual users.

-kpm is written from scratch and uses the existing npm registry for module hosting, it's completely compatible with the ecosystem and is only an alternative to the npm client.
+kpm is written from scratch and uses the existing npm registry for module hosting, it's completely compatible with the npm ecosystem and is only an alternative to the npm client.

 ## Features

 * Greatly improved performance: Client is always performing operations such as package resolving and fetching due to the internal architecture.
 * Dependency deduping: Reduces the duplication of modules reducing code size.
 * Ability to manually resolve version conflicts so only a single version per package exists.
 (Bower style)
 * Resilient to network flakiness: Smart retry and timeout logic ensures reliability on poor networks such as conference wifi, mobile networks etc.
 * Stable public API: Tooling such as build systems can reliably hook into internals.
 * Reproducible builds: Updates are intentional by default which means builds cannot randomly break because of dependency updates.
 * More emojis. 🐈

 **Security**